dpzmick/old-website/_posts/2017-01-23-rust-arc-gc-realtime.md

 Lets create both of them in the `main` method.
 The send side will be called `tx` (for transmit) and the receive side is called `rx`.
 Whenever a message is placed on `tx` it will become available on `rx`.

-We also let our threads take ownership of the queues.
+Then, we let each of our threads take ownership of the appropriate channel.
 We give `rx` to the `RealtimeThread`, because it will receive messages, and `tx` to the `UIThread`, because it will be sending them.

 ```rust